-Paul Phillips will enter his second year as the assistant baseball coach for head coach Doug Simons in the 2018 season.
+Paul Phillips will begin his third year as the assistant baseball coach for head coach Doug Simons in 2019.

 "Returning to Covenant to serve as the assistant baseball coach is a dream come true," Phillips said at the time of his hiring.
 "I am honored to follow in the footsteps of Ben Wharton and to learn from and coach alongside Doug Simons."